 Hilbert’s Honey Co. are 4th generation pollinators and honey producers!
 Located in beautiful Traverse City, Michigan and LaBelle, Florida.

 The family farm is owned and operated by Larry and Geana Hilbert, along with their son (5th generation beekeeper) Keith Hilbert and his wife Michele.

 The family business began back in 1887 by James Hilbert Sr. on the Leelanau peninsula in Elmwood Township to encourage the pollination of his fruit farms.
 Over the years, the passion of beekeeping was passed on through each generation and has grown into a major bee hub with well over 10,000 honeybee colonies.

-Our honeybees spend summers in Traverse City, MI maintaining nearly 250 pollination locations including Michigan cherries, apples and basswood trees.
-The bees and staff migrate south for the winter in LaBelle, FL for watermelon, Brazilian pepper and tupelo blossom.
+Our honeybees spend summers in Traverse City, Michigan maintaining nearly 250 pollination locations including Michigan cherries, apples and basswood trees.
+The bees and staff migrate south for the winter in LaBelle, Florida for watermelon, Brazilian pepper and tupelo blossom.
 One more trip to the west is made in the

-spring to Fresno County, CA for almond pollination.
+spring to Fresno County, California for almond pollination.

 It has never been about honey!
 We are pollination providers and take pride in the purpose that we serve with honeybees.
 We offer a service to our farmers, landowners and backyard beekeepers that in turn helps our community and ecosystem.
 Honey is a byproduct of the work that we are really passionate about - a magical little insect: the honeybee.